Qingji: Death

 According to the Zuo Zhuan, in the winter of 475 BC, Qingji heard that the state of Yue was about to attack his homeland of Wu.
 He went back to Wu in order to arrange peace talks with Yue.
 Upon his return, he tried to eliminate Wu's disloyal advisors and obtain Yue's favour, for which he was murdered by a man from Wu.

 A more well known and detailed story of his death appears in the Spring and Autumn Annals of Wu and Yue's biography of King Helü of Wu.
 According to this story, King Helü was threatened at the beginning of his regime by Qingji's well-known bravery, and assigned a loyalist named Yao Li to murder him.
 Yao Li was given a public image of a person who endured great suffering under King Helü, substantiated by some pre-planned actual suffering such as imprisonment, the murder of his family, and cutting off his arm, so that he could obtain Qingji's trust.
 Qingji did in fact come to trust Yao Li, and during a joint boat trip, Yao Li murdered Qingli with a spear, and then committed suicide.

 Monster by the same name

-Curiously enough, in the book Guanzi the same name, Qingji, is used to denote a monster having a human form four fingers high, riding a small horse.
+In the book Guanzi the same name, Qingji, is used to denote a monster having a human form four fingers high, riding a small horse.
 This monster is the product of lakes being dry for hundreds of years.